shd101wyy/Yo/DESIGN.md

 ## Mutability `To be updated`

-The builtin `=` function is used to update a `MutableReference`, with the following signature:
+The builtin `=` function is used to update a value that can be `write`, with the following signature:

 ```typescript
 let set! = <T: Type, R: Region>(ref: &!<T, R>, value: T)-> T;